c-rack/cidr-elixir/README.md

 false
 ```

-Keep in mind that `match!/2` throws an ArgumentError when you pass in a value
+Please note that `match!/2` throws an `ArgumentError` when you pass in a value
 that does not represent a valid IP address or when you try to match an IPv4
 address with an IPv6 range and vice-versa.
-We also provide `match/2`, a non-
-throwing interface that returns tagged tuples:
+We also provide `match/2`, a non-throwing version that returns tagged tuples:

 ```elixir
 iex(8)> cidr |> CIDR.match("1.2.3.100")